 Their ploy now: Make me look bad in the eyes of my family who already resented me because I’d left the cult.
 By becoming friends with my mother and rival sister Judith, especially, Maryilyn and Lolita built themselves up by running me down.
 That way, people wouldn’t think them SO bad for having ostracized me while Bill was alive.

 Yes, they pretended to be in with my family — the family they had so defaced the whole four-and-a-half years I was married to Bill (so Bill would lose his love and respect for me!)
 Even told my mother and siblings it was MY fault they had thought so badly of my family!
 Their antics were easy to get away with: I was on the outs with my family and everyone else in the cult for having left their religion and escaped their clutches!*

 NOTE:* Paraphrasing Steven Hassan, leading authority on destructive mind-control groups: People are born with authentic selves.
 Unhealthy parenting, groups, or cults exert undue influence, making you but a clone — an extension of your parents or the group.

 Destructive groups don’t allow you free will.
 They won’t let you leave with your dignity intact.
 They want to control you.
 You have to believe what they believe no matter what!

 My Memoir, Part 19-N: Esther LeBaron McDonald de Spencer —

 And More Perils of Polygamy

-From left to right: My Uncle Ervil M. LeBaron; My father, Floyd Otto Spencer; My mother, Esther LeBaron McDonald de Spencer; and My husband William Preston Tucker/ Bill
+From left to right: My Uncle Ervil Morrell LeBaron, My father Floyd Otto Spencer, My mother Esther LeBaron McDonald de Spencer, and my husband William Preston Tucker/ AKA: Bill

 Try as he will, no man breaks wholly loose